SCCapstone/EZBag/README.md

 ## Running Tests

-ExplainWhen done, an explanation of  how to run the automated tests will be here.
+TODO: Explain how to run the automated tests will be here.